-Make sure you attend your prenatal visits so that your care provider can monitor your blood pressure.
-Contact your doctor immediately or go to an emergency room if you have severe headaches, blurred vision or other visual disturbance, severe pain in your abdomen, or severe shortness of breath.
+Make sure you attend your prenatal visits so that your health care provider can monitor your blood pressure.
+Contact your provider immediately or go to an emergency room if you have severe headaches, blurred vision or other visual disturbances, severe belly pain, or severe shortness of breath.

 Because headaches, nausea, and aches and pains are common pregnancy complaints, it's difficult to know when new symptoms are simply part of being pregnant and when they may indicate a serious problem — especially if it's your first pregnancy.
 If you're concerned about your symptoms, contact your doctor.

-The exact cause of preeclampsia involves several factors.
+The exact cause of preeclampsia likely involves several factors.
 Experts believe it begins in the placenta — the organ that nourishes the fetus throughout pregnancy.
-Early in pregnancy, new blood vessels develop and evolve to efficiently send blood to the placenta.
+Early in a pregnancy, new blood vessels develop and evolve to supply oxygen and nutrients to the placenta.

-In women with preeclampsia, these blood vessels don't seem to develop or function properly.
-They're narrower than normal blood vessels and react differently to hormonal signaling, which limits the amount of blood that can flow through them.
+In women with preeclampsia, these blood vessels don't seem to develop or work properly.
+Problems with how well blood circulates in the placenta may lead to the irregular regulation of blood pressure in the mother.